Skip to content

 Co-Director

-Ashley Cooper is the co-director of the CPSolvers Antiracism in Medicine Series.
-She is currently a student at Harvard Medical School, pursuing a Master’s in Media, Medicine, and Health.
-She recently graduated from Harvard College in 2021 with an A.B. in Neuroscience and Anthropology and also holds an MPhil in Health, Media, and Society from the University of Cambridge.
+Ashley Cooper is the Co-Director of the CPSolvers Antiracism in Medicine Series.
+She is currently a PhD student at Yale University studying the History of Science and Medicine.
+She graduated from Harvard College in 2021 with an A.B. in Neuroscience and Anthropology.
+She also holds an MPhil in Health, Medicine, and Society from the University of Cambridge and an MS in Media, Medicine, and Health from Harvard Medical School.
 Ashley aims to increase equity in mental health care dispersal, and especially to foster increased accessibility to mental healthcare for the Black community.
 Ashley is also a musical theater librettist, lyricist, and actor, who seeks to create works that lie at the nexus between mental health and theatrical expression, in an effort to increase awareness of racial gradients in mental healthcare and foster elevated mental health equity for Black individuals.

 Twitter: @AshleyMCooper1